La ballade de Michel

-"La ballade de Michel" (meaning "Michael's Ballad") is Celine Dion's second single from the movie soundtrack Opération beurre de pinottes.
-It was released in 1985 in Quebec, Canada.
+"La ballade de Michel" (lit.
+'Michael's ballad') is a song by Canadian singer Celine Dion, written by Lewis Furey and Eddy Marnay.
+It was released in December 1985 in Quebec, Canada, as the second single from the soundtrack of the film Opération beurre de pinottes.
+Dion also recorded an English-language version, with lyrics by Howard Forman and Judi Richards, titled "Michael's Song".

 Background

-"La ballade de Michel" was issued as a 7" single and "Michael's Song" was released as a promotional single.
+"La ballade de Michel" was issued as a 7-inch single, and its English version titled "Michael's Song" was released as a promotional single.

-Dion also recorded an English version of this song called "Michael's Song".

-The Peanut Butter Solution / Opération beurre de pinottes soundtrack album includes both versions as well as two other Dion recordings: "Dans la main d'un magicien" and its English-language counterpart "Listen to the Magic Man".
-Neither the French nor English version of the song was included on any of Dion's albums.
-The English version of "Michael's Song" has never been released on CD.
+The soundtrack album The Peanut Butter Solution / Opération beurre de pinottes includes both versions, as well as two other Dion recordings: "Dans la main d'un magicien" and its English-language counterpart "Listen to the Magic Man".
+Neither the French nor the English version of "La ballade de Michel" was included on any of Dion's albums.
+The English version has never been released on CD.

-In November 2014, "La ballade de Michel" and "Michael's Song" were released digitally around the world.
+In November 2014, "La ballade de Michel" and "Michael's Song" were released digitally worldwide.